-I haven’t flown to Canada in several months, and I haven’t noticed any technical issues with NEXUS kiosks, but I am not surprised that this excellent program is popular.
-I have a trip across the border next week, but hopefully there won’t be any delays.
+I haven’t flown to Canada in several months, and I haven’t noticed any technical issues with NEXUS kiosks.
+I’m not surprised that this excellent program is popular.
+With a trip across the border next week, hopefully there won’t be any delays.
 I never had to wait more than a minute to get to a NEXUS kiosk.

 Dear NEXUS Member,

 I am writing to personally thank you for being a valued member of the NEXUS trusted traveller program, which is administered by the Canada Border Services Agency (CBSA) in partnership with U.S. Customs and Border Protection (CBP).
 Over the past few years, NEXUS has received tremendous interest and seen a marked increase in its membership as we approach the million member milestone.

 In addition to the expedited clearance which has characterized the program, NEXUS members receive further benefits as a result of the Government of Canada’s Beyond the Border Action Plan, which include:

 - Eight new NEXUS lanes at six of our major land ports of entry;

 - Expanded Trusted Traveller Canadian Air Transport Security Authority (CATSA) security screening lines in pre-clearance areas at major Canadian airports; and

 - Expedited clearance through the Transportation Security Administration (TSA) Pre-Check lanes at over 100 participating U.S. airports for domestic, trans-border and select international flights.